Founding Mission Statement

 From the beginning to now, through tragedy and triumph, their music has enriched our lives, and we feel we must, and we can, give something back to insure the proper and perpetual preservation of this musical heritage that has so blessed our lives.
 Our goals include the collecting, preserving, nurturing, and sharing of this music history, contributing to the care and upkeep of Rose Hill Cemetery and recognizing other ABB landmarks in Georgia, and contributing to the development of the Georgia Music Hall of Fame (GMHF) and the Big House Foundation Museum.”

 Membership in GABBA is open to all ABB fans everywhere.
-GABBA is a registered non-profit association in the state of Georgia.
-GABBA membership dues and financial contributions are not tax-deductible.
+GABBA, a 501(c)3, is a registered non-profit association in the state of Georgia.
+GABBA membership dues and financial contributions are tax-deductible.

 The Georgia Allman Brothers Band Association